Agoric/documentation/main/glossary/README.md

 ## Issuer
-Issuers are a one-to-one relationship with both a [mint](#mint) and a [brand](#brand), so each issuer works with one and only one asset type, such as only working with quatloos or only working with moola.
+Issuers are a one-to-one relationship with both a [mint](#mint) and a [brand](#brand), so each issuer works with one and only one asset type, such as only working with [Quatloos](#quatloos) or only working with [Moola](#moola).
 This association cannot change to another type.

 Issuers can create empty [purses](#purse) for their asset type, but cannot mint new [amounts](#amounts).
 Issuers can also transform